Lucyjpjones/lj-fscr/README.md

 <ins>**Home**</ins>

 - **Home**
-    - A `carousel` has been used for the callout banner and to display athlete testimonials.
+    - A `carousel` with automatic rotation has been used for the callout banner and to display athlete testimonials.
     - `Card listings` have been used to display links to programmes/products page, and to display the latest blogs.
     - A contact `form` has been added using EmailJS to allow the user to easily get in contact with the site owner.